unoplatform/uno.extensions/doc/Learn/Tutorials/Authentication/HowTo-OidcAuthentication.md

 - A client id (and client secret) will be provided to you.

-- Make sure `Uno.Extensions.Authentication.Oidc` NuGet package is installed in your solution.
+- Make sure `Uno.Extensions.Authentication.Oidc.WinUI` NuGet package is installed in your solution.

 ### 2. Set up OIDC authentication